Accessibility

 The Yellow Light encodes audio files with certain consistent specifications.
 This process of encoding can compress the file by more than 90%.
 It is a “lossy” compression, but with the right encoding parameters, you can do a single lossy compression without any human being able to hear the difference.
 Encoding a second time introduces many problems, however.

-Some hosts will encode all audio files a second.
-This is called re-encoding, If you re-encode a file that was already encoded, then that is as if you took a blurry picture of a photocopy.
+Some hosts will encode all audio files a second time.
+This is called re-encoding, If you re-encode a file that was already encoded, then that is like taking a photograph of a photocopy.
 A photograph is fine.
 A photocopy is also fine.
 A photograph of a photocopy is less fine.

-If a hosting provider re-encodes the audio files, then it degrades the quality of the file and destroys the ID3 tags.
-The Yellow Light puts an ID3 tag into every audio file so that the file still has its labels after being downloaded and moved to another app.
-Without the ID3 tag, the audio file loses its markings.
+If a hosting provider re-encodes audio files, then it degrades the quality of the file and destroys metadata.
+The final product that listeners receive will lack ID3 tags.
+The Yellow Light puts an ID3 tag into every podcast file so that the file still has its labels after being downloaded.

 The hosting provider that re-encodes content will also rename the files.
 If a downloaded file has no ID3 tag and the original file-name has changed, then you cannot tell which files are what.